City of opportunities

 So, compared to before, we tend to prioritise involvement with companies and projects that have a sense of purpose instead of only the salary.
 Therefore, it is also important to create an open environment where companies and people can be creative and flourish, and feel belonging to the city during the process of development.
 For these reasons, I want to continue building a city of opportunities for our citizens.

-Stockholm is investing heavily in its infrastructure – metro, highway and even the city’s power supply is being upgraded.
-How does this lead the city becoming not only climate neutral but even climate positive faster than others?
+Stockholm is investing heavily in its infrastructure – metro, highway, and even the city’s power supply is being upgraded.
+How does this lead the city to become not only climate neutral but even climate positive faster than others?
 Do you have a sustainability master plan?

 Of course, metro expansion plays an important role in reducing emissions in the future.
 I am very happy and proud that we have such a large expansion of the metro and that more are planned in the future.
 But there is also much more a city can do to reduce emissions and enable cleaner air for residents.